 Bad habits can completely disrupt our lives and at times even destroy it.
-They can jeopardize our health both mentally and physically and ultimately even help form our character so it’s definitely a necessity to get rid of them.
+It can jeopardize our health both mentally and physically and ultimately even help form our character so it’s definitely a necessity to get rid of them.

-The great thing is it is also possible to create good habits which you can then substitute for your bad ones.
+The great thing is, it is also possible to create good habits which you can then substitute for your bad ones.
 Habits are made through repetition and habits can also be broken through repetition as well.

 For example, if I was to repeatedly bite my fingernails after a while it will turn into a habit regardless of it being good or bad, repetition is the way to create and break a habit.